Sammy-tpi/SysNews-Kuan/README.md

 # NewsRender

-**NewsRender** is a Python-powered pipeline that delivers a **daily bilingual (English + Traditional Chinese)** digest of the most relevant AI, FinTech, and startup news.
+**NewsRender** is a Python-powered pipeline that delivers a **daily bilingual (English + Traditional Chinese)** digest of the most relevant AI, FinTech, and Startup news.
 It pulls content from curated **RSS/RSSHub feeds** and the **EventRegistry API**, filters it using custom keywords, ranks and summarizes with **LLM models**, and sends out a clean, branded HTML email to subscribed recipients.

 ---